GeekRRK/GeekRRK.github.io/_posts/2015-12-22-Static Library.md

 change the extension of related files to *.mm*.

 * The global C functions in the .m files will result in link error when referred in the .mm files.
-This might because the liner only go into .cpp and .c files to scan the C functions when dealing with .mm files because there is no link error when the C functions referred in .cpp files.
+This might because the linker only go into .cpp and .c files to scan the C functions when dealing with .mm files because there is no link error when the C functions were referred in .cpp files.
 The solution is that we can write class methods to invoke the global C functions in the .m files and just give the OC class methods to other classes.
 Refer to: <http://blog.sina.com.cn/s/blog_7a2ffd5c010150xb.html>